Select a program of interest and we’ll connect you with trade schools that match your goals.

 Best Phlebotomy Schools in Oregon

 If you want to start a healthcare career without years of schooling, phlebotomy is a solid choice.
-In Oregon, good training programs can get you job-ready in a few months.
-You'll learn how to draw blood, handle samples, and work safely in clinics, hospitals, and labs.
+In Oregon, good training programs can help you build practical skills in a few months.
+You’ll learn how to draw blood, handle samples, and work safely in clinics, hospitals, and labs.

 Here’s what you should know before picking a school.